skrfederico/plogger/README.md

 ## Next Steps (Ice Box Features)

-- Commenting on existing logs
+- Commenting on existing plogs
 - Photograph integration (when evidence is required)
 - Users with restricted features (parents)
-- Admin ability to close cases (head of the school)

 ## Wire Frame and ERD